HankB/MkDocs-blog/docs/test-debug/Pi-4B-Bookworm-WiFi.md

 Linux up 5.17.0-rc8-arm64 #1 SMP Debian 5.17~rc8-1~exp1 (2022-03-14) aarch64 GNU/Linux
 ```

 WiFi works on 5G, does not associate on 2.4G.
-Captured output to `daemon.log` when trying to switch from an assopciated 5G AP to a 2.4G AP up until NM re-requested the WiFi password. <https://paste.debian.net/1236229/>
+Captured output to `daemon.log` when trying to switch from an associated 5G AP to a 2.4G AP up until NM re-requested the WiFi password. <https://paste.debian.net/1236229/>

 Connect times to the 5G AP was quick at times and not quick other times.
 At one point it was necessary to turn WiFi off and on again to get it to associate.
-(Both 5G and 2.4G rradios are on the same WiFi AP.)
+(Both 5G and 2.4G radios are on the same WiFi AP.)

 Did not shutdown cleanly.
 Had to pull power.